micah-jaffe/caesarnote/README.md

 * Note creation, editing, and deletion with full-featured rich-text editing, autosave, and full-screen mode
 * Notebooks and tags for note organization
 * Shortcuts for faster navigation
+* Search by note content
+* Trash bin for retrieval of deleted notes

 Unlike Evernote, which has been subject to [data leaks](https://www.cnn.com/2013/03/04/tech/web/evernote-hacked/index.html) in the past, Caesarnote ships with [state-of-the-art note encryption](https://en.wikipedia.org/wiki/Caesar_cipher) to make your data cryptographically impenetrable.